calavell/CV/README.md

 ## Cathal Lavelle

+<div align="center">The derogatory term “scrub” means several different things.
+One definition is someone (especially a game player) who is not good at something (especially a game).
+By this definition, we all start out as scrubs, and there is certainly no shame in that.
+I mean the term differently, though.
+A scrub is a player who is handicapped by self-imposed rules that the game knows nothing about.
+A scrub does not play to win.</div>

 [LinkedIn](https://www.linkedin.com/in/cathal-lavelle-3b1494b5/) | [Blog](https://cathallavelle.medium.com/)

 A budding software engineer entering into the world of tech.
 After studying Business and French in Trinity College Dublin and subsequently working in the property sectorfor a few years, I decided to change my career trajectory.
 My career to date has largely circled around finding creative solutions to unique client issues.